-Quite simply, transgenerational design promotes graceful aging, softens the impact of the aging process, extends independent living, and enhances the quality of life for all—the young, the old, the able, the disabled.
+Quite simply, 'transgenerational design' promotes graceful aging, softens the impacts of, extends independent living, and enhance the quality of life for all—the young, the old, the able, the disabled.

 It's more than just functional design accommodation based on mandated professional and governmental standards.
 It also considers the users' individuality, aesthetic sensitivity, social stature, and self respect.

 Transgenerational designs emphasize safety, comfort, convenience, beauty, accessibility, clean-ability, adjust-ability, ease of use, and bodily fit.s one's dignity aTransgenerational designs sympathize rather than stigmatize!

 Each problem aroused a separate segment of our global conscience and sparked efforts to satisfy the swelling need for accessible housing, products, and environments that are usable by, and attractive to, people of all ages and abilities.